Star Wars: The Old Republic: Companions

 The game features a passive form of crafting, known as Crew Skills, in which a player's companions carry out gathering and crafting tasks asynchronously to the player's adventures out in the world.
 Each class gets five companions via their storyline.
 The player can assign up to five companions to perform up to 3 various skills.
 Crafting skills allow the player's companions to create items, and the player can reverse engineer many items to possibly learn to make a better version.
 The item is destroyed in the process, but the player gets some of the materials back.
 Gathering skills allow the player or their companions to gather resources out in the world.
-Mission skills allow the player's companions to perform acts on the player's behalf, gaining the player Light or Darkside influence and other rewards, such as medical items or companion gifts.
+Mission skills allow the player's companions to perform acts on the player's behalf, gaining the player Light or Dark Side influence and other rewards, such as medical items or companion gifts.

 During E3 2011, a video was shown with gameplay footage of the Bounty Hunter, along with a Jawa companion named Blizz.
 The developers stated during the chat that only the Bounty Hunter would be able to get Blizz and that other classes would have unique companions as well, including some companions that are force users.
 It was also shown that companions would have a similar character screen as the players and can have gear just like a player character.

 BioWare announced same-sex romance options with companions or other NPCs before release.
 The options were implemented for some non-companions in Rise of the Hutt Cartel, and expanded with Shadow of Revan.
 Options for some new companions were implemented in Knights of the Fallen Empire, and expanded for some new and original companions with Knights of the Eternal Empire up to marriage.

 During patch 1.5, HK-51 was added for all classes on both Empire and Republic factions.
 He was the first companion added to every classes, and can be obtained through a questline.
 He is an assassin droid based on the popular HK-47 from the original Knights of the Old Republic series.

 A female Ewok companion, Treek, was implemented in patch 2.3 and is available to all classes.
-This companion requires either a purchase from the Cartel Market or a 1,000,000 credit fee along with a Legacy Level of 40.
+This companion requires either a purchase from the Cartel Market or a 1 million credit fee along with a Legacy Level of 40.

 Lana Beniko, a soft-spoken Sith Lord known as "The Dark Advisor" who is seemingly serene and thoughtful in temperament, is a notable companion who first appears as part of Update 2.7 in April 2014 for Rise of the Hutt Cartel alongside the addition of Theron Shan.
 Her role in the overarching narrative of The Old Republic is expanded in subsequent expansion packs, starting with Shadow of Revan.